ufoscout/eth_event_listener_test/README.md

 # Eth Event Listener

 ## Overview
-This crate provides event listener that captures blockchain data and makes it accessible via RESTful APIs.
+This repository provides an event listener application that captures blockchain data and makes it accessible via RESTful APIs.
-The current implementation is limited to ERC20 events.

 ## Limitations

 The current implementation is limited to ERC20 events.
 It was tested only with the Infura endpoint for the mainnet node and the `0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2` token address.

 In addition, despite the fact that the application is written to be platform independent, it was developed and tested only on an Ubuntu 24.04 x86_64 system.